SimpliMinimalist/project/blueprint.md

 8.  **Set Solid Button Color:** The "Add Product" button will now have a solid primary color, even when inactive.
 9.  **Restore On-Click Validation:** The "Add Product" button will now always be active and will trigger validation on click, displaying error messages if the required fields are empty.
 10. **Fix Typo:** Corrected the typo from `stylefrom` to `styleFrom` in the `ElevatedButton`'s style property.
+11. **Adjust Button Position:** Increased the upward offset of the "Add Product" button to 5 pixels.